SUHANI102003/32-bit-Pipelined-MIPS-Processor/README.md

 # Implementation-of-32-bit-Pipelined-MIPS-Processor

-This repository contains the details and the code for the MIPS32 ISA based RISC Processor, which is implemented in 5 stage pipelined configuration.
+This repository contains the details and the code for the MIPS32 ISA based RISC 5 stage pipelined Processor along with 3 test test programs in assembly language to verify the functionality of pipeline processor.

 ## ▫️ MIPS32
 - 32 x 32 bit GPRs [R0 to R31]